-Clicking the 'Frequency Response Viewer' button shows the frequency response of the hydrophone selected from the drop-down menu 'Sensors'.
+Clicking the 'Frequency Response Viewer' button shows the frequency response of the fibre-optic hydrophone (sensor) selected from the drop-down menu 'Sensors'.
 Frequency response data for the sensors supplied with the system are stored on the system itself.

-Figure 10.
-Frequency Response Viewer button and UI used to review stored calibration data of fibreoptic hydrophones on the system.

 To retrieve the sensitivity of the selected sensor at a particular frequency, enter the desired frequency in the control below the graph (f (MHz)).
 The sensitivity in mV/MPa and associated percent uncertainty are then displayed alongside.

-The following image depicts the Frequency Response Viewer UI with a test data set.
+The following image depicts the Frequency Response Viewer UI with a test data set (Figure 15).

-- 1. Display Area Displays calibration data with error bars for specified sensor. - 2.
-Sensors Drop Down Select which sensor data file to load from the system directory. - 3.
-Frequency to Sensitivity Calculator Provides the user an input field for frequency (MHz) and returns the expected sensor sensitivity and uncertainty at the specified frequency for the open data file.
+1. Display Area - Displays calibration data with error bars for specified sensor.

+2. Sensors Drop Down - Select which sensor data file to load from the system directory.

+3. Frequency to Sensitivity Calculator - Provides the user an input field for frequency (MHz) and returns the expected sensor sensitivity and uncertainty at the specified frequency for the open data file.